ikmb-denbi/genome-annotation/docs/usage.md

 One of the advantages of using Nextflow is that it allows you to speed up a pipeline by splitting some of the input files into smaller chunks before running specific programs.
 Then that program can be run on each smaller chunk in parallel in a compute cluster.
 When all instances of the program are finished, Nextflow can correctly put together all the results in a single output for that program.
-Depending on the size and contiguity of your target genome and the size of the evidence data, you may want to tweak on or several of the parameters below.
+Depending on the size and contiguity of your target genome and the size of the evidence data, you may want to tweak one or several of the parameters below.
 If unsure, leave at the defaults.

 #### `--nblast` [ default = 500 ]